For years now, there has been endemic underinvestment in workplace training in the UK.

 So what’s the rationale behind using learning paths?

-An LMS offers substantial benefits for both L&D teams and learners.
-In fact, over 41% of organisations that implement an LMS save a considerable chunk of their training costs.
+An LMS offers substantial benefits for both L&D teams and learners, including saving the organisation a considerable chunk in training costs.
 Since learning paths are a crucial component of an LMS, utilising them will certainly contribute to those cost savings.

 Here are four reasons why you should implement learning paths within your LMS: